-While most of the Rapid Application Development platforms tend to lock-in applications within their own platform, like Force.com, BlueMix or Mendix, WaveMaker takes a radically different approach to use open-standards based generated code and 3rd party services integration through plug-n-play REST API based contracts.
-Developers have the liberty of moving the application built from the platform and deploying in their own custom infrastructure.
+While most of the Rapid Application Development platforms tend to lock in applications within their own platform, like Force.com, BlueMix, or Mendix, WaveMaker takes a radically different approach to use open-standards-based generated code and 3rd party services integration through plug-n-play REST API based contracts.
+Developers have the liberty of moving the application built from the platform and deploying it in their own custom infrastructure.

-Let us build a CRUD based application to take a closer look at WaveMaker Studio generated code for front-end and back-end artefacts.
-The following Fig 2. shows a simple application page design with separate sections for header, left navigation and content.
+Let us build a CRUD-based application to take a closer look at WaveMaker Studio-generated code for front-end and back-end artifacts.
+The following figure shows a simple application page design with separate sections for header, left navigation, and content.

 WaveMaker Studio-built application's back-end architecture leverages Spring framework and Hibernate for persistence.

-Studio generates the following artefacts for application back-end:
+Studio generates the following artifacts for application back-end: